Hamza1610/LTicket/Readme.md

 ---

-## Contributors
+## Team Acknowledgment

-We would like to acknowledge the following team members for their valuable contributions to the BitTicket project:
+We, the BitTicket team, proudly acknowledge the dedication and hard work of everyone who brought this project to life.
+Each member contributed their unique skills and passion to build this decentralized Bitcoin-powered ticketing platform.

 | Name               | Email                       | GitHub                                  | Role                  |
 |--------------------|-----------------------------|----------------------------------------|-----------------------|